pw22232/AIAREnhanced-Tech/mock-up/mock-up-page.md

 ### First Ideas

 These are the very first ideas we had when thinking about creating the augmented reality experience.
-We had a lot ideas about what this might look like in theory; we also had to balance this with what was feasable given the scope of the project.
+We had a lot of ideas about what this might look like in theory; we also had to balance this with what was feasible given the scope of the project.

 This initial Mockup presented to client was based upon the "Remote Ecosystem Diagram"